 Travel clothing brands – like prAna and Smartwool are excellent clothing options for active and eco-conscious travelers.

 Reusable straws and eco friendly travel utensils – like these – are fabulous accessories for travelers.
 Dr. Bronner’s soaps are a perfect accompaniment to eco friendly travel cutlery!

 Find more eco friendly travel items in our list of Unique Travel Gifts.

 We Want To Know: What would you add to our eco travel guide?
 Do you have any eco friendly travel tips to share?
+What are your best eco travel examples?
 Tell us in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.